 Two mobs standing guard near Jeonpo Café Street.
 Busan, South Korea. © Matt Lemon Photography.
 All Rights Reserved.

 In South Korea, the mob is usually referred to as 조폭 jopok (gangster; organised crime gang) or 건달 geondal (literally ‘good for nothing’).
 The stereotypical image of a quintessential South Korean mobster is someone with a big build, prominent tattoos and a 깍두기 gakdoogi hairstyle, which consists of the sides of the head shaved, with hair remaining on top, resembling the cube-like Korean radish kimchi it owes its name to.
-Since the early 2000s, the South Korean entertainment industry has regularly popularised the South Korean mob through films and television, such as in the 2012 film Nameless Gangster (범죄와의 전쟁 bumjoewaui junjaeng), starring CHOI Min Sik, renowned for his portrayal of OH Dae Su the in PARK Chan Wook’s 2004 Palm d’Or winner Old Boy.
-The film is one of the very few South Korean films I have watched over the last few years and it is one I very much enjoyed and which Time praised as “the Korean mob film Scorsese would be proud of.”
-It is set in the 1980s and ’90s in Busan when corruption and crime was so rampant that the government declared war on it in 1990.
-But instead of writing about the film, as I had in mind when I decided to write this blog post, you can just watch the trailer and listen to one of the songs from the soundtrack (see bottom).
+Since the early 2000s, the South Korean entertainment industry has regularly popularised the South Korean mob through films and television, such as in the 2012 film Nameless Gangster (범죄와의 전쟁 bumjoewaui junjaeng), starring Choi Min-Sik, renowned for his portrayal of Oh Dae-su the Park Chan-wook’s 2004 Palm d’Or winner Old Boy.
+Time Magazine praised Nameless Gangster as “the Korean mob film Scorsese would be proud of.”
+It is set in the 1980s and ’90s in Busan when corruption and crime were so rampant that the government eventually launched a war on crime in 1990.

 The art to look the other way while looking straight at it

-This illustrates that it’s really is just a figure of speech to say the police is looking the other way.
-In reality, it is looking straight at illegal activities but what kind of attention authorities pay to them, as Porteux phrased it, purposefully varies.
-Sometimes the torrent of information available online can be a burden, but today, I consider it a lucky coincidence that a pun led me to Jonson Porteux’ dissertation.
+This illustrates that it’s really just a figure of speech to say the police is looking the other way.
+In reality, it is looking straight at illegal activities, but what kind of attention authorities pay to them, as Porteux phrased it, “purposefully varies”…